 One of the saddest things one can face, if you are struggling with sobriety in any form, is the temptation day after day.
 The temptation to want just one more drink or to get high again.
 Thinking these thoughts does not make you weak.
 It makes you human – and by definition, fallible.

 So, it’s okay to have thoughts of occasionally wishing you could engage in your addiction again.
 One cannot define how any one recovery is going to go for any one person.
 However, it’s safe to say that no recovery, for any person, is ever going to be perfect.
+At Shadow Mountain Recovery, we work hard to have great rehab success rates.

 Does this mean you may slip and engage in your addiction only once, or a few times?
 Maybe.
 Because, like previously stated, it’s different for everyone.
 Some people have recoveries where they never engage in their addiction again, even if they think about it.
 Others will still achieve recovery, but the road may be a bit bumpier.
 And that’s okay.